Plano ISD Academy High School: History

 The Academy Visioning Committee started designing the plan for the school in 2010.
 Texas Instruments and other companies endowed the new school.
 In 2013, PISD held a lottery to determine which students are able to attend.
 In the first year of Academy's opening, students were learning multiple classes combined into a single project.
 Student-led organizations and PTSA also hosted several fundraising and school events such as the Winter Social, and the paintball tournament.
 The Academy has also allowed visitors from around the Dallas community to see the school's learning environment.
 The Academy's first graduating class graduated in the spring of 2016.

 Clubs

 The Academy offers over 20 clubs.
 Most clubs meet during school time.
 NHS and student council meet after school each week as well.
 Clubs include journalism, film, motorsports, and many other interests.

+Dance Club

+The Dance Club is a club where Learners work on school spirit routines, ballet, hip-hop, and acro.
+At first starting out as a club for former, current, and new dancers to refine their skills and routines, the Dance Club morphed into a school spirit/cheer squad, performing during pep rallies and spirit events.

+RC Club

+The RC Club of AHS was a club from 2023-2025.

+RC Club was a club for members to do many RC-related things, like diving, repairing, and learning all about RC cars, plans, and boats.

+RC Club was available in the 2023-2024 and 2024-2025 school seasons: RC Club was disbanded because new rules regarding clubs in the 2025-2026 school year.